lalantham/Facebook-File-Uploader/README.md

 - Modules: Selenium

 Original Creator Of This Script: [shashika555](https://github.com/shashika555).
-All Credits for Original Creator.
+All Credits Goes to Original Creator.